openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/01-01-creating-an-initial-project/assignment.md

     * How to create an application with OpenShift using source code from a GitHub source code repository
     * How to create an application using the OpenShift Web Console
-    * How to create an application in automated manner using OpenShift from the command line
+    * How to create an application in an automated manner using OpenShift from the command line
     * Understanding the various aspects of working with an application rendered in a project's Topology page in the OpenShift Web Console
-    * How determine an application's build status by viewing an application's logs from a project's Topology page
+    * How to determine an application's build status by viewing an application's logs from a project's Topology page
     * How to create and delete an application in OpenShift from a command line in a terminal window
-    * How to start new application builds in OpenShift from a command line in a terminal window and in the OpenShift Web Console
+    * How to start new application builds in OpenShift from a command line in a terminal window and the OpenShift Web Console

     ## Use case

-    You'll use the concepts and techniques presented in this track when you want to create and deploy applications from source code using OpenShift automation and thus avoiding doing the work manually.
+    You'll use the concepts and techniques presented in this track when you want to create and deploy applications from source code using OpenShift automation and thus avoid doing the work manually.
 tabs:
 - title: Terminal 1
   type: terminal